huggingface/blog/overview-quantization-transformers.md

 ### Performance degradation

-Quantization is great for reducing memory comsumption.
+Quantization is great for reducing memory consumption.
 However, it  does come with performance degradation.
 Let's compare the performance using the [Open-LLM leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) !

 with 7b model: